kmac/mlbv-archived/README.md

 1. Clone this repository.
 2. Run `pip install .`
-3. Create a configuration directory and copy/customize the `config` file (see next section)
+3. Run `mlbv --init` to create a configuration directory and populate the `config` file with defaults and the required MLB.tv username and password.

 ## Configuration

 An example `config` file is provided in the repository.
+You can run `mlbv --init` to copy the config file into a local config directory (which will be created) and then populate it with the prompted MLB.tv username and password.
+The `config` file will be located at `$HOME/.config/mlbv/config`.
+The directories are created if necessary.

-The properties in the config file are documented.
-If you want to stream live or archived games then you must provide valid login credentials.
-If you don't have MLB.tv you can still see scores and watch highlights.
+The properties in the config file are documented in the file itself.
+If you want to stream live or archived games then you must provide valid login credentials (if you don't have MLB.tv you can still see scores and watch highlights).

-Some things you may want to set:
+Some things you may want to set in the `config` file:

-* username: MLB.tv account username
+* `username`: MLB.tv account username
-* password: MLB.tv account password
+* `password`: MLB.tv account password
-* favs: a comma-separated list of team codes which are 1) highlighted in the game data and 2) can be filtered on using the --filter option to show only the favourite team(s)
+* `favs`: a comma-separated list of team codes which are 1) highlighted in the game data and 2) can be filtered on using the --filter option to show only the favourite team(s)
-* scores: a boolean specifying whether or not you want to see scores in the game information.
+* `scores`: a boolean specifying whether or not you want to see scores in the game information.
 Warning: spoilers!
-* resolution: the stream quality (passed in to streamlink).
+* `resolution`: the stream quality (passed in to streamlink).
 Use 'best' for full HD at 60 frames/sec.
     - others options are: 'worst', '360p', '540p', '720p_alt', '720p', 'best'